Subscribe to the SERP

 It means the way users interact with search engines are changing, which means the way you trace and target those interactions needs to change as well.

-Semantic search is just Google’s way of aligning the way their search engine finds results and the way people actually ask questions.
+Semantic Search is Google’s way of aligning the way their search engine finds results and the way people actually ask questions.

 As opposed to good old keyword based Google searches, semantic search takes into account user intention, context of search, and the relations of the different clauses within the search entry.